kmswin1/QPaug/README.md

 ## Citation
-If you use any part of this code and pretrained weights for your own purpose, please cite our [paper](https://arxiv.org/pdf/2406.14277).
+If you use any part of this code and pretrained weights for your purpose, please cite our [paper](https://arxiv.org/pdf/2406.14277).
 ```
 @InProceedings{
   title = 	 {QPaug: Question and Passage Augmentation for Open-Domain Question Answering of LLMs},